Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 - the CloudTrail-side rules are focused on specific event types rather than broader correlation
 - the lab does not yet correlate host-level and cloud-level telemetry together
 - the lab does not yet perform automated response based on these detections
-- cloud-side coverage is still limited to a small set of control-plane events
+- cloud-side coverage is limited to a small set of control-plane events
+- IAM monitoring is limited to one event type in this version of the lab

 Even with those limitations, this phase provides strong evidence that the lab can turn both host activity and AWS control-plane activity into usable cloud-native security signals.

+---

 ## Evidence